civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 ## ⚠️ Deprecated Product Alert

-**This managed product is deprecated and will be removed in the future.** Please consider alternatives.
+**This managed product is deprecated and will be removed in the future.** Alternative method coming soon.

 ## Overview